mavaze/bahubali/README.md

 * **bahubali-build**
 ...Holds entry point of game i.e. Main class.
 It loads the themes into ThemeRegistry and give game a push.
 This can be extended to read theme configuration from xml/properties file to control application from outside.

+# How to create a theme
+Please refer to bahubali-thrones module.
+You will basically need to clone and provide following ...
+1. Actions (see com.mavaze.puzzles.bahubali.thrones.actions package)
+2. Characters (see com.mavaze.puzzles.bahubali.thrones.character package)
+3. Entities (like buildings, static objects etc.) (see see com.mavaze.puzzles.bahubali.thrones.entity package)
+4. Implementation of MapLayout and Topic interfaces. (see com.mavaze.puzzles.bahubali.thrones.topic package)
+5. Once module is created, add it in bahubali-build pom.xml.
+6. And register the newly created Topic in Main class com.mavaze.puzzles.bahubali.EntryPoint with call like TopicRegistry.getInstance().register(new ThronesTopic());

 # How to compile and run
 ```